maxi-schaefer/vortex/README.md

 ## Configs

-Create your config class in dev.max.vortex.config.impl, add all your variables, getter, setter and a constructor
+Create your config class in **dev.max.vortex.config.impl**, add all your variables, getter, setter and a constructor
 Example:
 ```java
 @Getter